 I've tried to retire from this educating parent role several times but it's my passion, a vocation or calling.
-I can't.
-I believe education is critically important and that for some (many) reasons schools aren't doing a good enough job for everyone and that they are failing way too many children.
+I haven't been able to retire yet...
+I believe education is critically important and that for many reasons schools aren't doing a good enough job for everyone and that they are failing way too many children.
 And if I can help one more parent find a solution that works for his or her child, well, I consider my day to be complete, my work done.

 Networking on social media and answering email inquiries keeps me busy but when I can I get back to working on revising my original home educating manual for parents Getting Started with Home Schooling Practical Considerations and writing new booklets.
 I think I have about 60 titles published so far, including one young adolescent novel (and another waiting for a final edit before sending off!)

 I love to share my thoughts and insights regularly and hopes to bring the stories and experiences of other home educators onto the site as well - if you're a blogger or a writer and would like to add your experiences and submit an article to this site please contact me!

 My aim is for The Educating Parent to become a premier resource offering reassurance and information for home educating families across Australia and beyond, tapping into decades of practical homeschooling and unschooling experience.